Windermere School: Westmorland House

 Westmorland Boarding House for students aged 16 to 18.

 Westmorland House is the Sixth Form centre, acting as both boarding house and study centre for students aged 16 to 18.
 Boarders live in single-sex flats of five, complete with kitchenette and a common room.
 Day students are also assigned to a flat.
 The Houseparents have their own flat in the building, as do other house staff.

 Langdale House

 Langdale houses boy and girl boarders from the ages of eight to 16.
 Purpose-built in a Scandinavian style in 2001, it operates the same sleeping arrangements as Browhead.

 Houses

 The school is divided into four houses; Cavendish (Red), Flemyng (Blue), Lonsdale (Green) and Strickland (Yellow).
 Houses are an essential part of Windermere School, giving students the opportunity to take part in events and competitions.
-Upon joining the school, students are assigned a house at random, with any siblings being asigned the same house.
+Upon joining the school, students are assigned a house at random, with any siblings being assigned the same house.